formal-land/formal.land/docs/tools/coq-of-ocaml/language/type-definitions.md

 ```

 ### Algebraic data types
-Algebraic data types generate an inductive definition in Coq:
+Algebraic data types generate an inductive definition in Rocq:
 ```ocaml
 type 'a tree =
   | Leaf of 'a